adilsaju/fast-play-youtube/README.md

-# Chrome Extension to Auto fill Ndx AI Cluster Creation page
+# Chrome Extension to set playback speed of youtube videos to 1.5x
 # Using Vanilla Javascript